NoSkillCorp/overwatch-tips/README.md

 Yeah man, you should !
 Open issue and make pull request as much as you want

 #Tech
-The website is built using rails & jquery and there are react component that will be added soon.
+The website is built using rails & jquery and there are react components that will be added soon.

 To run the website simply fork the github and run `bundle install`, `rake db:migrate` and `rails -S` and you should be ready to go.